 Testosterone is also prescribed for a number of hormone-related conditions, such as hypogonadism.

-However, AASs are not commonly prescribed as a treatment.
+However, AASs are

 In the U.S., an AAS is a schedule III controlled substance available only by prescription.
 The use of these drugs is only legal when prescribed by a medical provider.